 The DHSMV cannot suspend a driver’s license under section 322.2615, Florida Statutes, for refusal to submit to a breath test if the refusal is not incident to a lawful arrest.
 Florida law does not require an individual to submit to a breath alcohol-detection test simply because that person possesses a driver’s license.
 The obligation to submit to breath-alcohol testing emanates from section 316.1932, Florida Statutes (2006), commonly known as the implied consent law.
 See State v.
 Miles, 775 So.
 2d 950, 952 (Fla.
 2000) (recognizing section 316.1932, Florida Statutes, as part of Florida’s “implied consent law”).
 The statute provides that any person driving within Florida is deemed to have consented to testing to determine “the alcoholic content of his or her blood or breath if the person is lawfully arrested for any offense allegedly committed while the person was driving or was in actual physical control of a motor vehicle while under the influence of alcoholic beverages.” § 316.1932(1)(a)1.a., Fla.
 Stat. (emphasis added).
 The statute further provides that the test “must be incidental to a lawful arrest and administered at the request of a law enforcement officer who has reasonable cause to believe such person was driving or was in actual physical control of the motor vehicle within this state while under the influence of alcoholic beverages.”
 Id. (emphasis added).
 Accordingly, the Legislature has authorized the administration of a breath test only if it is incident to a lawful arrest and based on probable cause to believe that the person driving was under the influence of alcoholic beverages.
 As stated by the Fifth District in Pelham, 979 So.
 2d at 306, “It necessarily follows that an individual does not violate the Implied Consent Law when he or she refuses to take a test that is not incidental to a lawful arrest.”

 If you allegedly refused to submit to a breath, urine, or blood test when you were arrested for DUI in Central Florida, it will be in your best interest to immediately retain legal counsel.
-Ashley M. Aulls, P.A. aggressively defends clients all over the greater Hernando County area, including Spring Hill, Brooksville, Weeki Wachee, Inverness, Wildwood, New Port Richey, and many others.
+The Law Office of Ashley Aulls, P.A. aggressively defends clients all over the greater Hernando County area, including Spring Hill, Brooksville, Weeki Wachee, Inverness, Wildwood, New Port Richey, and many others.

 Brooksville criminal defense attorney Ashley Aulls maintains open lines of communication with every person he represents.
-You can have him review your case and answer all of your legal questions during a free consultation as soon as you call (352) 593-4115 or submit an online contact form today.
+You can have him review your case and answer all of your legal questions by setting up a consultation as soon as you call (352) 593-4115 or submit an online contact form today.